Bendlexane/data-analyses-in-R/README.md

 # data-analyses-in-R
-In this repository I publish the R scripts used in scientific projects.
+In this repository I publish the R scripts used in scientific papers or posters.